jlvaquero/MoonBot/README.md

 The game engine is platform agnostic so it can be used to port the game into another platform (i.e. slack) or even build a primitive GUI for it (i.e. HTML 5)

 It is in Beta.
-Still a lot of in-game testing is needed along with code resilence (no error controls up to date) and unit and integration tests.
+Still a lot of in-game testing is needed along with code resilence (no error controls up to date) and more unit and integration tests.

-Good news!!!
-The game creator, Pablo Garaizar, and Deusto LearningLab have offered to host a Moon Telegram Bot.
-We are working on bring it up right now.
-Just be patient.

 How to deploy your own moonBot: